 Déjà Food: A Look Back at Past Hale ʻAina Awards and Winners

-As HONOLULU Magazine prepares to celebrate the 35th anniversary of its Hale ʻAina Awards on Sept.
-30, we flipped through our files for a look at some of our past Hale ʻAina winners.
+As HONOLULU Magazine prepares to celebrate its 37th Hale ʻAina Awards, we flipped through our files for a look at some of our past Hale ʻAina winners.

-On Sept.
-30, 2018, HONOLULU Magazine will honor the winners of our 35th Annual Hale ‘Aina awards.
-For most of the thousand foodies who join us for our usually sold-out Hale ‘Aina event at The Royal Hawaiian, a Luxury Resort Collection, it’s all about indulging in a night of dining (and wining) with bites and sips of the best food our local restaurants have to offer.
+On June 14, 2021, HONOLULU Magazine will honor the winners of our 37th Annual Hale ‘Aina awards.
+For most of the thousand foodies who have joined us in the past for our usually sold-out Hale ‘Aina event at The Royal Hawaiian, a Luxury Resort Collection, it’s all about indulging in a night of dining (and wining) with bites and sips of the best food our local restaurants have to offer.

 It’s a long way from the inaugural celebration of O‘ahu’s first local restaurant awards program, which was a potluck in an office lobby.
 Since the first ballot went out in 1984, the winners have been selected by our readers.
 Here’s how it’s evolved over the years.